Witcher01/witcher01.github.io/compsci/os/memory_allocation.md

 ### Strategies
 The following strategies are all based on the concept of a _free-list_.
 The nodes of such a list are pointers to free segments.
 Usually every segment is preceeded by a _header_, which, among other things, contains the size of the following block of space and if it is used or not.
-In the following strategies I will not talk about the concept of a header to focus on how the strategy works.\
+In the following strategies I will not talk about the concept of a header to focus on how the strategy works...
 There are several basic strategies found in the previously named book.
 These are as follows:

 #### Best fit